monkberry/monkberry.github.io/docs/templating.md

 ### Unsafe

-Monkberry escape all inserted variables by default.
-But if some times you want to insert some HTML template via variable you can you _unsafe_ statement which is using `innerHTML`.
+Monkberry escapes all inserted variables by default.
+But if you want to insert some HTML template via variable you can use _unsafe_ statement which is using `innerHTML`.
 Improper use of the _unsafe_ statement can open you up to a [cross-site scripting (XSS)](https://en.wikipedia.org/wiki/Cross-site_scripting) attack.

 ```twig